Wealcoder/bricksfly-elements-for-bricks/README.txt

 This produces the same `/public/build/` output shipped in this plugin, including the numbered chunk files referenced above.

 == Third-party Libraries ==

 The following third-party libraries or generated assets are included in the plugin's distributed files.
 Versions listed below are the versions used to produce the bundled assets in this release.

-Note: GSAP (GreenSock Animation Platform), together with its ScrollTrigger, SplitText, ScrollSmoother, and ScrollTo plugins, is bundled and documented in the companion "The BricksFly Pro" plugin's own readme — it is not included in this plugin's distributed files.
+Note: GSAP (GreenSock Animation Platform), together with its ScrollTrigger, SplitText, ScrollSmoother, and ScrollTo plugins, is bundled and documented in the companion "BricksFly Pro" plugin's own readme.
+It is not included in this plugin's distributed files.

 = PHP importer =